UKPLab/BrokerIO/docs/source/skills/skill_definition_file.rst

 * YAML supports also references, which are useful for defining the same data in multiple places
 * YAML is supported by Python through `PyYAML <http://pyyaml.org/>`_

+For describing the input and output of a skill, the SDF is oriented on the `AsyncAPI Schema <https://www.asyncapi.com/docs/reference/specification/v2.0.0>`_.

 SDF Template
 ------------